bhanu87777/AI-Finance-Dashboard/README.md

   <h2>🎯 Conclusion</h2>
   <p>
     The AI-Finance Dashboard is a full-stack, data-driven application that turns historical financial data into actionable insights.
-    It combines modern frontend technologies with a robust backend and machine learning forecasting, providing businesses with interactive analytics to support strategic decision-making.
+    It combines modern frontend technologies with a robust backend and machine learning forecasting.
+    The addition of <strong>Firebase Authentication</strong> ensures secure and scalable user login and signup functionality, making the platform production-ready.
   </p>

 </body>